Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 - **Maharashtra:** High EV sales, high penetration rate, and the highest number of charging stations.
 The ratio of charging stations per 10,000 EVs is also the highest, indicating good infrastructure relative to the number of EVs.

-- **Karnataka:** High EV sales and penetration rate but relatively fewer charging stations.
+- **Karnataka:** High EV sales and penetration rate, but relatively fewer charging stations.
 Despite fewer stations, Karnataka has managed a high penetration rate, suggesting other factors might be supporting EV adoption.

 - **Tamil Nadu:** Moderate EV sales and penetration rate with fewer charging stations.
 The ratio is higher than Gujarat, indicating better infrastructure relative to the number of EVs but lower overall numbers compared to Maharashtra and Karnataka.